View the call stack and use the Call Stack window in the debugger

 [Frames below may be incorrect and/or missing, no symbols loaded for name.dll]

 The dialog boxes and menu commands you see might differ from those described here, depending on your active settings or edition.
 To change your settings, select Import and Export Settings on the Tools menu.
-See Reset settings.
+See Reset all settings.
 The Call Stack window is similar to the Debug perspective in some IDEs like Eclipse.

 View the call stack while in the debugger